GabbedT/ApogeoRV/Docs/Sphinx/source/backend.rst

    * - MIN
      - Write in the result the signed minimum between the operands.
    * - MINU
-     - Write in the result the unsigned minimum between the operands.
-   * - SEXT.B
-     - Sign extend the least significand byte of the first operand.
-   * - SEXT.H
-     - Sign extend the least significand half-word of the first operand.
-   * - ZEXT.H
-     - Zero extend the least significand half-word of the first operand.
-   * - ROR
-     - Rotate the first operand to the right with an amount specified in the first 5 bits of the second operand.
-   * - ROL
      - Rotate the first operand to the left with an amount specified in the first 5 bits of the second operand.
    * - ORC.B
      - Set all the bits of each byte if there's at least 1 bit set.